golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

 ## Reading output logs

-Now let's look into the script logs:
+Let's examine the script logs:

-In magenta color you see the output from the observer part: you should be able to see its start, then information about deposit creation and extension.
+- Magenta output: From the observer.
+You should see the service starting, followed by information about deposit creation and extension.

-At the end of the script, you should see several additional observer entries.
-They should be related to deposit transfers, fee transfers, and deposit closure.
-Depending on the timing of activities, different methods could be used to execute the transfer and deposit closure.

-In the blue color, you can see the logs from the funder user operation that are related to the allowance approval on the GLM contract
+- Blue output: Logs from the Funder's allowance approval operations on the GLM contract.
-In the yellow - are operations related to the allowance clearing.
+- Yellow output: Logs related to clearing the allowance.

-Gray color indicates logs from the funder user module, related to actions on the LockPayment Contract.
+- Gray output: Logs from the Funder's operations on the LockPayment contract.

-Requestor script logs have a default formatting, except for the provider output, which has a white background, so you can easily find the provider node IDs.
+- Requestor script logs: Have standard formatting, except for provider output, which has a white background to help you easily find the provider node IDs.

+At the end of the script, you should see additional observer entries related to deposit transfers, fee transfers, and deposit closure.
+The specific methods used to execute the transfer and deposit closure will vary depending on the timing of the activities.

-Now you can take the transaction hashes provided in the observer logs, go to [Etherscan](https://holesky.etherscan.io/) and validate the result of this operation.
+You can take the transaction hashes from the observer's logs, visit [Etherscan](https://holesky.etherscan.io/), and validate the results of these operations.
-The actual values might be different but you should be able to confirm the following:
+The actual values might differ, but you should be able to confirm:

-the funder made an allowance of 2 GLM to the LockPayment Contract. after the computation is completed, it should get close to 1 GLM back.
-It is the remaining of the deposit amount minus fees for the providers.
+- The Funder provided an allowance of 2 GLM to the LockPayment contract.
+- After the computations are complete, the Funder should receive close to 1 GLM back, representing the remaining deposit amount minus the providers' fees.

-The two providers should receive their payments (the actual cost of running these tasks is very small).
+- The two providers should receive their payments (the actual cost of running these tasks is minimal).

-The Funder should get 1 GLM (it is the operator fee).
+- The Funder should receive 1 GLM (the operator fee).

-The transfers should come from the LockPayment contract.
+- The transfers should originate from the LockPayment contract.

-The Funder thus covers the cost of two transactions:
+The Funder covers the cost of two transactions:

+- Creating the deposit.
-- to create the Deposit
+- Extending the deposit (optional, included for illustration).
-- to extend the Deposit (this operation is optional, to make the tutorial more interesting)

-The Spender should cover gas costs for transfers from deposit and deposit closure.
-(Depending on the timing of the actual execution you may see more than one transaction.)
+The Requestor should cover the gas costs for the transfers from the deposit and deposit closure.
+(You might see multiple transactions depending on the timing of the actual execution.)

-In case the Spender fails to close the deposit, the funder may do it himself, recovering the deposit together with the unused `flatFeeAmount`, however, will require the gas fee for this extra transaction.
+If the Requestor fails to close the deposit, the Funder can do so themself, recovering the remaining deposit and the unused `flatFeeAmount`.
+However, this will require an additional gas fee.